front-commerce/developers.front-commerce.com/source/docs/advanced/theme/layouts.md

 As is, the urls `/blog` and `/blog/[slug]` you have created will be displayed with the same layout as your cart, contact, or any other page of the application.

-However you don't the users to feel like they are still in the shop.
+However you don't want users to feel like they are still in the shop.
 You want to have a lighter design for these pages to allow the users to focus on the content.
 This is why you can create a new `_layout.js` at `/blog/_layout.js`.

 ```jsx
 // web/theme/routes/blog/_layout.js